 - Butter – keeps the meat moist and adds a rich buttery flavor.
 It also helps the skin crisp up.

-- Kosher salt and ground black pepper – perfectly season the bird and enhance all of the flavors.
+- Kosher salt and ground black pepper – season the bird perfectly and enhance the flavors.

 - Fresh lemon, garlic, and rosemary – add even more flavor. (garlic and rosemary not pictured)

-How to roast a whole chicken in a cast-iron skillet:
+How to cook chicken in a cast-iron skillet:

-- Take about half of the softened butter and use your fingers to insert it under the breast skin.
+- Take about half of the softened butter and use your fingers to insert it under the skin of the chicken.
 Spread the remaining butter evenly over the rest of the bird.

 - Liberally sprinkle kosher salt and pepper inside and outside of the poultry.
 I know this seems like a lot of salt, but trust me, you need it.

-- To serve, carve it, then garnish it with lemon slices and rosemary or parsley.
+- To serve, let the chicken rest for about ten minutes, carve it, then garnish it with lemon slices and fresh herbs.

 - Versatile cast iron cookware is a true workhorse in the kitchen.